 Have you recently lost your job?
-If so, you might be wondering whether you have grounds for a wrongful termination lawsuit against your former employer.
+If so, you might be wondering whether you have grounds for a wrongful termination lawsuit.
 In Georgia, as in other states, employees work at will.
 This means an employee can generally be fired at any time and for any reason, or for no reason at all.

 But there are some exceptions to the at-will rule.
 If your Georgia employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.